Fatbirder's Top 1000 Birding Websites

 SATURDAY BIRDING

-I visited a private site in Cheshire this morning with Owen Parsons, where we got cracking views of Marsh tit; four individual birds were found as we walked around the area, with one male bird in full song.
+This morning, I visited a private site in Cheshire with Owen Parsons, where we enjoyed cracking views of Marsh Tit.
+Four individuals were located as we walked the area, including a male in full song.

-Marsh tits are scarce residents in Cheshire and Wirral, and they are now on the Red List of species of conservation concern, following a sustained fall in their national population.
+Marsh Tits are scarce residents in Cheshire and the Wirral, and are now on the Red List of species of conservation concern following a sustained national decline.
+It was a brilliant morning observing this elusive species, and the site is one I will definitely return to in spring.

 No comments: